 Different Types of Zirconia Crowns

-Zirconium dental crowns have uses across the restorative and cosmetic dentistry practice.
+Zirconium dental crowns have many uses in restorative and cosmetic dentistry practice.
 They can be used to reinforce a cracked or broken tooth, mask a severely stained or misshapen tooth, or restore a dental implant.
 Thanks to their supreme strength and durability, this type of cap is getting more and more popular.

 Monolithic Zirconium crowns: